Sunday, 17 July 2022

 HILDA FERGUSON; AKA THE BODY

 Although Hilda Freguson had said she moved out of Dot's apartment because there was too much partying, she would continue to live fast and die young.
 In 1927 she left Ziegfeld Follies and appeared in a new stage production of a gangster musical called "Yours Truly" in which she had a solo dance number and while her part was dropped for the touring show she was successful enough to net her a three picture deal with Tiffany Studios.
 Unfortunately for her and for those who would like to see the Shimmy Girl in action no films would ever be made.
 Like Dot she would continue to be associated with mobster Arnold Rothstein and was even present in 1928 at a legendary all night poker game in which he lost over half a million dollars which he refused to pay and was then gunned down the next day.
 She quickly announced her retirement and engagement to a sixty year old billionaire but that wedding also never took place.
 In 1931 she was present when her latest mobster lover, Willie "Tough Guy" McCabe got himself stabbed and her reluctance to testify got her held for a time as a material witness.
 All the while her drink intake increased.
 In 1931 she was offered an eye popping $10,000 dollars for her memoirs which she said would be scandalous as well as having secrets about the murders of Dot and Lawson however she ultimately turned it down telling friends "I can get twice as much from various men to not write it".
-If so she evidently did not or she was holding out for a bigger deal as by 1932 the former toast of Broadway was bankrupt and working as a sales girl in a hat shop.
+If so she evidently did not or she was holding out for a bigger deal or perhaps she managed to blow through the cash as by 1932 the former toast of Broadway was bankrupt and working as a sales girl in a hat shop.
 In 1933 her drinking of rotgut gin caught up to her and she was rushed to the hospital where she died of peritonitis aged only 30.
 None of her former lovers or Broadway friends showed up for her funeral and she was buried in a pauper's grave.

 hilda-1